Table

 Whilst the Table component is limited out of the box, these same limitations make it very easy to integrate with third-party libraries which offer advanced functionality.
 One such library that we recommend is TanStack Table.
 It is a headless UI library, which supplies you with functions, state and utilities to add more advanced functionality and interactions to your tables.
 It does not bring any user interface or styles itself, making it a perfect extension for Wave's Table.

-Examples below show how to combine TanStack Table with Wave's Table.
+Examples below show how to combine some common TanStack Table features with Wave's Table.

 To use TanStack Table features, you should install @tanstack/react-table